oracle-commerce-cloud/occ-react-components.ts/README.md

 You will be able to use any web proxy that supports mapping files both locally and remotely.
 The webpack dev server is configured to run on `https://localhost:9000` so you will need to configure your proxy mappings.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run format`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.